biogeojake/GEOL_590/hmk/hmk_03/hmk_03.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 # Homework 3

 Jake Perez

 # Data input/output

 The `tidyverse` package can be used to read a csv file to perform data analysis within R. The code below reads a data file (`iron_raw_data.csv`) that contains some data related to analysis of iron content in sediment layers of a lake system.

 ``` r
 library(tidyverse)